 Kodi is a free and open-source media player that was first developed for the Xbox 360’s first-generation platform.
 Back then, it was known as XBMC (Xbox Media Center).
-However, it has since changed its name and evolved into a standalone media player that can stream movies, music, and images to a variety of devices.
+However, it has since changed its name and evolved into a standalone media player that can stream movies, music, and images to various devices.

 Plex is a media center application as well.
 Plex, on the other hand, is a server-client program that can broadcast media material from a server to any client device, unlike Kodi.
-Plex does, however, share certain similarities with Kodi, as a portion of Plex was pulled from Kodi’s source code.
+However, Plex shares similarities with Kodi, as a portion of Plex was pulled from Kodi’s source code.

-As a result, you’ll notice certain similarities between the two software, such as the ability to access one’s local collections of movies, TV shows, music, and images, as well as manage and playback the media content.
+As a result, you’ll notice certain similarities between the two software, such as the ability to access one’s local collections of movies, TV shows, music, and images and manage and playback the media content.

-Plex appears to offer no customization options other than some minor tweaks to the home screen and sidebar navigation.
-It also lacks a plugin service that allows users to alter the Plex interface all at once.
-Plex, on the other hand, already has a clean user interface that adheres to popular aesthetics, and most casual users don’t see the need to change it further.
+Plex offers no customization options except minor tweaks to the home screen and sidebar navigation.
+It also lacks a plugin service that allows users to alter the Plex interface simultaneously.
+On the other hand, Plex already has a clean user interface that adheres to popular aesthetics, and most casual users don’t see the need to change it further.